-This sportsbook, having been independently reviewed by our experts, is not recommended or endorsed by SBO.
-We strongly recommend visiting a SBO approved sportsbook which has been tested and proven fair whilst offering a great selection of products, services and customer rewards.
+This bookmaker, having been independently reviewed by our experts, is not recommended or endorsed by SBO.
+We strongly recommend visiting a SBO approved bookie which has been tested and proven fair whilst offering a great selection of products, services and customer rewards.
 Here are some alternatives for you.

 21Bet Sport Review